thisismetis/Metis_Fundamentals/cloud_computing/README.md

 Cons:

-  - Computing and storage resources available are much more limited than GCP proper or AWS.
+  - Computing and storage resources available are much more limited than GCP proper or AWS
   - Fairly aggressively CPU and time constrained